-By The Centre for Student Involvement & Careers
+By Juliana de Souza at the Centre for Student Involvement and Careers

 Mind the details

-Take care of the basics – your cover letter should have the same header and use the same font as your resume and be free from typos and grammatical mistakes.
-Remember that your cover letter and resume are your marketing tools; therefore, it is important that they look sharp and attractive to the employers’ eyes.
+Take care of the basics.
+Your cover letter should have the same header and use the same font as your resume, and be free from typos and grammatical mistakes.
+Remember that your cover letter and resume are your marketing tools: Make them look sharp and attractive to employers’ eyes.